min2ha/ukwa-site/content/target/57775/index.en.md

   "start_date": "2017-10-12T09:00:00Z"
 }

-# Association of University Language Centres in the UK and Ireland (AULC)

 AULC is a membership organisation for all staff working in HE language departments and centres in the UK and Ireland.